Estrone

 Estrone as part of Estrogens: Everything You Should Know

 Estrone is found in increased amounts in postmenopausal women.
 Because of that and its connection to an increased risk of cancer, it is not included as part of estrogen replacement therapy.
 As the liver metabolizes estradiol, taking it orally can result in higher levels of estrone.
-Increased levels of estrone in the body are avoided by the use of non-oral methods of estradiol delivery like creams and gels.
+The use of non-oral estradiol delivery methods like creams and gels prevents increased levels of estrone in the body.

 In addition to ovarian synthesis, estrogen is also formed in small amounts in the adrenal glands, testicles, and other tissues such as the liver and skin.